SangeethaSurup/CounterApp/README.md

-# manoj changes in develop
+# Sangeetha is pulling the request